joinpursuit/capstone/presentation-prep/README.md

 ## Getting Started

-[Copy This Deck](https://docs.google.com/presentation/d/1qXb3uDrNxSmzV5vTvHsLBptH0cKqL9Dy4QfyDILsFlM/edit#slide=id.g6c1b6be0e1_0_0) and make it your own.
-You will build out your own slide deck.
-You can change the fonts and colors to match your app/team style.
+[Copy This Deck](https://docs.google.com/presentation/d/1qXb3uDrNxSmzV5vTvHsLBptH0cKqL9Dy4QfyDILsFlM/edit#slide=id.g6c1b6be0e1_0_0).
+As described in the slide deck itself, you should work with your group to improve the design of the slide deck while keeping the general structure the same.

 ## Timing

-You will have approximately 8 minutes for your presentation
+You will have approximately 8 minutes for your presentation:

 - 1 minute for team introductions
-- 5 minutes for your pitch and the app demo
+- 7 minutes for your pitch and the app demo

-- 2 minutes for Q&A
+There will also be 2 minutes reserved for your group to answer questions from panelists.

 ## Team Introductions